paolorechia/learn-langchain/README.md

 Some options are incompatible with each other, the code does not check for all possibilities.

-This repository support the following models:
+This repository's web server support the following models:

 - Vicuna 7b unquantized, HF format (16-bits) - this is the default (https://huggingface.co/eachadea/vicuna-7b-1.1)
 - Vicuna 7b LoRA fine-tune (8-bits)